If you want to change your habits change your routine

 Toxic Habits To Remove From Your Routine In Your 40s And Beyond

-Toxic habits are not usually “bad,” but simply unhealthy or take away from your productivity.
+Toxic habits are not usually “bad,” but simply unhealthy or detract from your productivity.

 Here are some toxic habits that may have become a part of your routine and daily life, and it might be a good idea to remove them from your routine, or at least minimize them when you can.